zoomla/bootstrap/site/content/docs/4.3/customize/sass.md

 ## Color contrast

+In order to meet [WCAG 2.0 accessibility standards for color contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), authors **must** provide [a contrast ratio of at least 4.5:1](https://www.w3.org/WAI/WCAG20/quickref/20160105/Overview.php#visual-audio-contrast-contrast), with very few exceptions.

-An additional function we include in Bootstrap is the color contrast function, `color-yiq`.
-It utilizes the [YIQ color space](https://en.wikipedia.org/wiki/YIQ) to automatically return a light (`#fff`) or dark (`#111`) contrast color based on the specified base color.
+An additional function we include in Bootstrap is the color contrast function, `color-contrast`.
+It utilizes the [WCAG 2.0 algorithm](https://www.w3.org/TR/WCAG20-TECHS/G17.html#G17-tests) for calculating contrast thresholds based on [relative luminance](https://www.w3.org/WAI/GL/wiki/Relative_luminance) in a `sRGB` colorspace to automatically return a light (`#fff`) or dark (`#111`) contrast color based on the specified base color.
 This function is especially useful for mixins or loops where you're generating multiple classes.

 For example, to generate color swatches from our `$theme-colors` map:

 {{< highlight scss >}}
 @each $color, $value in $theme-colors {
   .swatch-#{$color} {
-    color: color-yiq($value);
+    color: color-contrast($value);
   }
 }
 {{< /highlight >}}